After almost a year of renovating and remodeling, I am so exited to to take you on our new white farmhouse kitchen tour with me!

 What I did find, though, was a marble-look-alike quartz: MSI Carrara Grigio which has the organic look of marble with the durability and low maintenance of quartz.

-In our old kitchen we had a white single-bowl farmhouse sink.
+In our old farmhouse kitchen, we had a white single-bowl farmhouse sink.
 Of course, we wanted to keep that farmhouse look.
 You just can’t beat the price of the Ikea Havsen apron front double bowl sink.
 We just love it, the fact that we can wash and splash on one side and drain dishes on the other side.
 Best of all, I find keeping it clean a breeze.

 The kitchen faucet: